Seagate/cloudfuse/README.md

 The general format of the Cloudfuse Windows commands is:
  `cloudfuse service [command] [arguments] --[flag-name]=[flag-value]`
-  * `cloudfuse service install` - Install as a Windows service
+  * `cloudfuse service install` - Installs the startup process for Cloudfuse
-  * `cloudfuse service uninstall` - Uninstall cloudfuse from a Windows service
+  * `cloudfuse service uninstall` - Uninstall the startup process for Cloudfuse
-  * `cloudfuse service start` - Start the Windows service
-  * `cloudfuse service stop` - Stop the Windows service
   * `cloudfuse service mount <mount path>  --config-file=<config file>` - Mount an instance that will persist in Windows when restarted
   * `cloudfuse service unmount <mount path>` - Unmount mount of Cloudfuse running as a Windows service